erikgrinaker/toydb/docs/architecture/sql-storage.md

 https://github.com/erikgrinaker/toydb/blob/39c6b60afc4c235f19113dc98087176748fa091d/src/sql/engine/local.rs#L182-L192

-To insert new rows into a table, we first have to perform some validation: check that the table exist, validate the rows against the table schema (including checking for e.g. primary key conflicts and foreign key references).
+To insert new rows into a table, we first have to perform some validation: check that the table exists and validate the rows against the table schema (including checking for e.g. primary key conflicts and foreign key references).
 We then store the rows as a key/value pairs, using a `Key::Row` with the table name and primary key value.
 And finally, we update secondary index entries (if any).
-We don't have to worry about partial writes if something should go wrong -- the caller can roll back the MVCC transaction to clean up our writes.

 https://github.com/erikgrinaker/toydb/blob/39c6b60afc4c235f19113dc98087176748fa091d/src/sql/engine/local.rs#L252-L268